nqmn/adddosdn/dataset_generation/scenario.md

 This project generates two primary datasets:

-### `offline_dataset.csv`
+### `packet_features.csv`

 A CSV file containing processed offline traffic data, derived from the raw `traffic.pcap` capture.
-This file is generated automatically by `main.py` after the `traffic.pcap` capture is complete.
-It includes the following packet-level features:
+This dataset provides **packet-level features** and is ideal for detailed analysis of individual packet characteristics and for building models that require granular network information.

 *   `timestamp`: Packet capture timestamp.
 *   `packet_length`: Total length of the captured packet in bytes.